vickmuir/Backup/canceling-backup-service.md

 3. Select **Actions** > **Cancel EVault**.
 4. Choose to cancel **Immediately** or on the **Anniversary Date**.

    You can cancel the service anytime.
-However, when a backup vault is deleted before the end of the monthly billing cycle, there is no refund.
+However, when a backup vault is deleted before the end of the monthly billing cycle, a refund is not given.
    {:note}
 5. Select **Continue**.
 6. Check that **I acknowledge that due to cancellation data loss may occur**.
 Then, select **Cancel EVault**.